dejanmarich/kafka-task/ansible/README.md

       ...
 ````

 After changes were made, we can run playbooks.
-Each playook has `extra vars` parameters for `confluentTarget` (targets are Kafka, Zookeeper, and Schema Registry), and `appEnv` (environments are dev, test and prod).
+Each playbook has `extra vars` parameters for `confluentTarget` (targets are Kafka, Zookeeper, and Schema Registry), and `appEnv` (environments are dev, test, and prod).

 # Deploy confluent_core playbook
 This will get the confluent community package from the internet, unzip and delete zip file on target machines.
-It will also setup users, install openjdk8, and all other neccessary prerequisits for Confluent services.
+It will also set up users, install openjdk8, and all other necessary prerequisites for Confluent services.

 `ansible-playbook playbooks/confluent_core.yml -i hosts.test --private-key="mykey.pem" --extra-vars="confluentTarget=confluent_core appEnv=test" -v --diff`

 # Deploy confluent_zookeeper playbook
-This will setup Zookeeper on targeted instances
+This will set up Zookeeper on targeted instances

 `ansible-playbook playbooks/confluent_zookeeper.yml -i hosts.test --private-key="mykey.pem" --extra-vars="confluentTarget=confluent_zookeeper appEnv=test" -v --diff`

 # Deploy confluent_kafka playbook
-This will setup Kafka on targeted instances
+This will set up Kafka on targeted instances

 `ansible-playbook playbooks/confluent_kafka.yml -i hosts.test --private-key="mykey.pem" --extra-vars="confluentTarget=confluent_kafka appEnv=test" -v --diff`

 # Deploy confluent_schemaregistry playbook
-This will setup Schema Registry on targeted instances
+This will set up Schema Registry on targeted instances

 `ansible-playbook playbooks/confluent_schemaregistry.yml -i hosts.test --private-key="mykey.pem" --extra-vars="confluentTarget=confluent_schemaregistry appEnv=test" -v --diff`

 # Troubleshooting
-* If you don't have correct sudo access to the remote target instances, in playbook add command `--ask-become-pass` and after executing playbook, enter sudo password for user "ubuntu".
+* If you don't have correct sudo access to the remote target instances, in playbook add the command `--ask-become-pass` and after executing playbook, enter sudo password for user "ubuntu".
 * If you don't have ssh key, you will need to create ssh user and authorized key by calling `enable_access.yml` playbook:
 `ansible-playbook playbooks/enable_access.yml -i hosts.test --private-key="mykey.pem" --extra-vars="confluentTarget=all appEnv=test" -v --diff`